buckbaskin/stopsign/docs/Visual_Exploration.md

 ## 2D Visualizing the correlation between bits

 `pandas` has a .corr function that gives the correlation matrix :).
 And `matplotlib`/`pyplot` has a function to plot the correlation matrix :).

-Now to just get that bytes->bits thingnginging
+Now to just get that bytes->bits thing working for the much larger negative dataset.
+This will likely require making ~80 smaller datasets.

+## Making Smaller Datasets

+## Learning with boolean algorithms

+- Boosted Decision Trees
+- Logistic Regression